 At the higher end is the AMD Radeon Pro Vega II, which has 64 compute units, 4,096 stream processors, 32GB of HBM2 memory, and 14.1 teraflops of single-precision performance.

 An alternative option is the Radeon Pro Vega II Duo, which has two Vega II GPUs working together on the same card.
-This gives the Mac Pro 128 compute units, 8,192 stream processors, 64GB of HBM2 memory, and single-precision floating-point performance of up to 28.3 teraflops.
+This gives the Mac Pro 128 compute units, 8,192 stream processors, 64GB of HBM2 memory, and a single-precision floating-point performance of up to 28.3 teraflops.

 As there is space for two MPX Modules in the Mac Pro, there is the extremely high-end option to have two of the Radeon Vega II Duo modules installed, providing four GPUs.
 As there are also standard PCIe slots available, it also means off-the-shelf graphics cards could be used, though Nvidia cards are not supported in macOS at this time.